hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 5.1: Arrays and hashes

-In data types such as Arrays and Hashes, place multiple elements on multiple lines.
-This makes it easier to see what has changed during code review.

-Arrays and Hashes should have:
+To increase readability of arrays and hashes, it is almost always beneficial to break up the elements on separate lines.
+Use a single line only if that results in overall better readability of the construct where it appears, such as when it is very short.
+When breaking arrays and hashes, they should have:

-* Each element on its own line,
+* Each element on its on line,
 * Each new element line indented one level,
 * First and last lines used only for the syntax of that data type.